Hwyqlzz/29704Group5/README.md

 Query 10

 <h2>Database information:</h2>
-Name of the database: USE ns_F2329704Group5;
+Name of the database: ns_F2329704Group 5

+Additional information: All queries above are stored as procedures in the database and are callable using the format: CALL TP_Q1();